 Your insurance policy can only be accepted if it meets the Code of Practice for the Pastoral Care of International Students.

-- If you already have insurance and it’s not on the approved list, you’ll need to:
+If you already have overseas insurance, you’ll need to:

 - complete an Overseas Insurance Policy Checklist, and